Executor Overview

 and mechanisms to poll and kill tasks.
 It also has access to the resource manager,

-which partitions resources amongst workers, ensuring that runs utilize different
+which partitions resources among workers, ensuring that runs utilize different

 resources (e.g., nodes).
 Furthermore, the MPIExecutor